 The immune system plays a vital role in disease control; however, inappropriate immune responses also contribute to the development and progression of many diseases.
-My research aims to (1) understand the role of the IL-17/IL-17R axis in regulating host resistance against infections caused by Chlamydia species; (2) dissect the contribution of the IL-17/IL-17R axis in breast tumorigenesis; and (3) develop prophylactic and/or therapeutic vaccines against infection and cancer using a recombinant adenoviral delivery system.
+My research aims to (1) understand the role of the IL-17/IL-17R axis in regulating host resistance against infections caused by Chlamydia species; (2) dissect the contribution of the IL-17/IL-17R signaling in tumorigenesis; and (3) develop novel prophylactic and/or therapeutic vaccines or treatments against infection and cancer.

 Dr. Wang is a BHCRI Associate Member who has served as a member of a BHCRI Scientific Review Committee.

 Canadian Center for Vaccinology IWK Health Centre Goldbloom Research and Clinical Care Pavilion, 3rd Floor West 5850/5980 University Avenue Halifax, NS B3K 6R8 Canada

 Bolotin S, Quach S, Johnson C, Deeks S, Wang, J, Orth A, Murti M, Vanderkooi O, Hoang L, Drews S, Nixon K, McGeer A, Green K, McCormack D, Marchand-Austin A, Jamieson F, Warshawsky B, Ambrose A, DeCourtere S, Faheem A, Halperin S, Kollman T, Squires S, Rebbapragada A, NS Crowcroft.
 Case-control study of household contacts to examine immunological protection from pertussis transmission – study protocol.
 CMAJ Open.
 2017, under revision.